 Beautiful regions and places have attracted and inspired artists for centuries, including Constable, Cezanne, van Gogh and of course Monet’s own gardens.
 Kerikeri in the Bay of Islands, Northland, is well known for its stunning scenery, beautiful beaches, lovely walks and its citrus and kiwi fruit orchards.

 The Kerikeri Open Art Studios Trail offers visitors a wonderful artistic experience.
 Visiting the exhibitors in their studios can really give a unique and interesting perspective on a place and add greatly to its attraction.
+Although KOAST itself has been postponed for 2020, lots of artists are available to visit in their studio or you can call to make an appointment

 The inaugural Kerikeri Art Studios Trail was held during Labour Weekend 2014.
 Forming an integral part of the area’s vibrant art scene, KOAST provides Kerikeri artists the opportunity to showcase their work in a unique way.
 The artists participating in KOAST, live and/or work in Kerikeri and are available year round.